rrousselGit/riverpod/packages/riverpod_lint/README.md

 ### provider_parameters

-Providers parameters should have a consistent ==.
+Providers' parameters should have a consistent ==.
 Meaning either the values should be cached, or the parameters should override ==.

 **Good**: